What to Choose First: Wedding Budget, Guest Count, or Venue?

 A couple taking photos at Devil's Thumb Ranch after their wedding

-The Three Wedding Planning Tracks
+The Three Wedding Planning Approaches

 Every wedding naturally organizes around one of these: